Long Island woman and her army of volunteers serve home-cooked meals to hungry veterans

 Related topics:

-stony brooknew yorkin our backyardveterans daycoronaviruscookingbe localish new yorkcoronavirus long islandfood bankbe localishair forcecharityfoodveteranswhole foodsfood drivecommunitydonationsmarinesoriginalscommunity journalistabc7nylunchall goodwabcbakingbreakfastlocalishlong islandrelationshipsfamilyarmy
+stony brooknew yorkin our backyardabc7ny instagramveterans daycoronaviruscookingbe localish new yorkcoronavirus long islandfood bankbe localishair forcecharityfoodveteranswhole foodsfood drivecommunitydonationsmarinesoriginalscommunity journalistabc7nylunchall goodwabcbakingbreakfastlocalishlong islandrelationshipsfamilyarmy

-stony brooknew yorkin our backyardveterans daycoronaviruscookingbe localish new yorkcoronavirus long islandfood bankbe localishair forcecharityfoodveteranswhole foodsfood drivecommunitydonationsmarinesoriginalscommunity journalistabc7nylunchall goodwabcbakingbreakfastlocalishlong islandrelationshipsfamilyarmy
+stony brooknew yorkin our backyardabc7ny instagramveterans daycoronaviruscookingbe localish new yorkcoronavirus long islandfood bankbe localishair forcecharityfoodveteranswhole foodsfood drivecommunitydonationsmarinesoriginalscommunity journalistabc7nylunchall goodwabcbakingbreakfastlocalishlong islandrelationshipsfamilyarmy

 More Videos